dejoo10/week4/material/Perceptron1.md

 - **Neuron**: A more general computational unit used in artificial neural networks, capable of using various activation functions and learning algorithms.
 It can be part of both single-layer and multi-layer network architectures, making it more flexible for modeling complex problems.

 In essence, a perceptron can be considered a special case or a building block of a more complex artificial neuron used in modern neural network architectures.

+### MLP vs MLN

+In the context of neural networks, especially in frameworks like scikit-learn that provide implementations of multi-layer perceptrons (MLPs), it's more accurate to refer to them as multi-layer neurons rather than multi-layer perceptrons.

+Here's the rationale:

+- **Perceptron**: Refers to a single-layer neural network unit that can be used for binary classification.
+It computes a weighted sum of its inputs and applies an activation function (typically a step function).

+- **Neuron**: Refers to a computational unit in an artificial neural network, which can be part of both single-layer and multi-layer network architectures.
+A neuron computes a weighted sum of its inputs, applies an activation function, and passes the result to the next layer.

+- **Multi-layer Perceptron (MLP)**: Refers to a feedforward artificial neural network with one or more hidden layers.
+Each neuron in an MLP is a multi-layer neuron, capable of handling non-linear relationships and learning complex patterns in the data.

+So, when referring to neural networks with multiple layers, it's more appropriate to use the term "multi-layer neurons" or simply "neural networks" rather than "multi-layer perceptrons," as the latter term specifically implies a single-layer structure.